curateteaching/digitalpedagogy/announcement.md

 We will update this GitHub repository as we move forward with lists of keywords, keyword contributors, and mentions of forthcoming presentations about this project at university and college campuses across North America.

-For now, please follow *Digital Pedagogy in the Humanities* on Twitter through the hashtag [#curateteaching](https://twitter.com/hashtag/curateteaching?f=realtime&src=hash).
+For now, please follow *Digital Pedagogy in the Humanities* on Twitter through the hashtag [#curateteaching](https://twitter.com/hashtag/curateteaching?f=realtime&src=hash) and visit our [news page](https://github.com/curateteaching/digitalpedagogy/blob/master/news.md) for updates.

 ## General Editors
 * Rebecca Frost Davis, St. Edward's University